swarupadesikan/singtel_Assignment/README.md

 c.
 A parrot living near the rooster says: “Cock-a-doodle-doo”
 d.
 How do you keep the parrot maintainable?
 What if we need another parrot lives near a Duck?
 Or near a phone that rings frequently? the sound is maintained in property file.
 Parrot sing method takes animal name is param and appropriate sound is called from application.properties
+B. Model fish as well as other swimming animals
+1. In addition to the birds, can you model a fish? done
+a.
+Fishes don’t sing
+b.
+Fishes don’t walk
+c.
+Fishes can swim
+2. Can you specialize the fish as a Shark and as a Clownfish? done
+a.
+Sharks are large and grey
+b.
+Clownfish are small and colourful (orange)
+c.
+Clownfish make jokes
+d.
+Sharks eat other fish
+3. Dolphins are not exactly fish, yet, they are good swimmers
+a.
+Can you model a dolphin that swims without inheriting from a fish class? inherited animal and implemented AquaticAnimals
+b.
+How do you avoid duplicating code or introducing unneeded overhead? made use of default method feature available in java8